Surveys

 - Social media posts will be used, with aims to include video content from key individuals.

-- A generic call to action slide can be displayed by colleagues, which can be downloaded here
+- A generic call to action slide can be displayed by colleagues, which can be downloaded [link will be provided closer to launch]

-- As noted above, all academic colleagues are asked to promote the surveys during contact hours in the final two weeks of teaching.
+- All academic colleagues are expected to support promotion and completion of the surveys on units they deliver this semester through allocated in-session time.
 They will have been emailed about options available for them to do this, but they can also refer to the section above titled "How is the survey distributed?"

 How do students complete the survey?